Sooraj-wq/unfail.io/README.md

 ## Basic Details
-### Team Name: SyntaxError
+### Team Name: Sooraj V

 ### Team Members
 - Team Lead: Sooraj V - College of Engineering Trivandrum

 ### Project Description
-Unfail.io is your sarcastically motivating life assistant that “unfails” your failures with witty prompts, motivational advice, and a dash of humor.
-Tell it what went sideways, and it’ll try (maybe) to help you get back on track — or at least make you smile.
+Unfail.io is a sarcastically motivating life assistant that “unfails” your failures with hilarious prompts, motivational advice, and a dash of humor.
+Tell it what is wrong in your life, even something as simple as 'I took engineering and now I am jobless' and see it put out interesting results.
+Malayalathil paranjal, oru tholvi il ninnum oru vijayam aayi maaran ulla oru vazhi paranju tharum pakshe ath paranju tharunna reethi ishtam aavanam enn illa.

 ### The Problem (that doesn't exist)
 Nobody asked for another motivational app that sugarcoats failure.
 I am here to solve the “problem” of being *too* serious about setbacks with sarcastic quotes, unhelpful tips, and uselessly useful advice.

 ### The Solution (that nobody asked for)
-We deliver a snarky, half-helpful companion that mocks your mistakes and serves inspiration with a side of sarcasm.
-Because life’s too short to take yourself seriously all the time.
+This webapp delivers a complete roadmap of how you can make your life a little less failure by offering advices, news articles, video guides, etc, all of which are delivered in a sarcastic and funny tone.
+Although the UI appears friendly, the results are not, and reading the solutions will give you useful advice but will make you feel more like a failure due to the nature of results.

 ## Technical Details
 ### Technologies/Components Used